pvk-96/Journal/README.md

 Today I had installed MX LINUX for HORUS.
 I have done the basic things and an getting started with that again.
 I will be advancing tomorrow.
 I will update once I have started

+02-09-2025:
+Today I had a really great session with Sri.
+Gampa Nageswara Rao Sir, He is the founder of Impact Club International.